The Struggle of Parenting Teenagers: Part Two

 ADHD symptoms in teens usually manifest somewhat differently than they do in younger children or adults because of the distinctive aspects of this phase of life.
 Normal stressors such as rapidly changing bodies, hormonal changes, and the increased academic and social expectations of high school, tend to aggravate ADHD symptoms, making this an especially tough time for a teen with ADHD.

 Teens with ADHD, for instance, tend to have lower grade point averages, complete and turn in a much lower percentage of classwork and homework assignments, and are much less likely to be working up to their potential.
 They are also more likely to be absent or tardy and to drop out of school.
+The Huntington Beach Christian Counseling can provide support to help teens with ADHD navigate these challenges effectively.

 The earlier you recognize the symptoms and get help for your teen, the better the outcome.